-We have audited the financial statements of BA-CA Finance (Cayman) Limited, Cayman Islands (the Company), which comprise the statement of financial position as at December 31, 2016, and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the financial year then ended, and notes to the financial statements.
+We have audited the financial statements of BA-CA Finance (Cayman) Limited, Cayman Islands (the Company), which comprise the statement of financial position as at December 31, 2017, and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the financial year then ended, and notes to the financial statements.

-In our opinion, the accompanying financial statements of the Company comply with legal requirements and give a true and fair view of the financial position as at December 31, 2016, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as issued by the IASB.
+In our opinion, the accompanying financial statements comply with legal requirements and give a true and fair view of the financial position of the Company as at December 31, 2017, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as issued by the IASB.